philterd/philter-sdk-java/README.md

 This project is licensed under the Apache License, version 2.0.

-Copyright 2019-2023 Mountain Fog, Inc.
+Copyright 2023 Philterd, LLC.
-Philter is a registered trademark of Mountain Fog, Inc.
+Philter is a registered trademark of Philterd, LLC.